 Thoughts such as “I will be happy when….” are all too common.
 If people focus too much on big life events and not enough on day to day experiences, happiness is only short lived.

-- enjoying a good cup of coffee with a friend
+- enjoying a good cup of coffee

 - learning something new

 - making time for a phone call with someone far away